 - ½ cup milk of choice cow milk, almond milk, oat milk, soy milk, etc.

 - In one bowl, add the flour, baking powder, cinnamon, pinch of salt, and lightly whisk until all the dry ingredients are well incorporated.

 - In a separate bowl, add the eggs, milk of choice, applesauce, and maple syrup (if using for additional sweetness), and whisk together until a thick and creamy mixture forms.

 Putting it all together:

-Meanwhile, turn on the stove to medium heat.
-I would use a cast-iron pan.
-I find that using a castiron pan helps to achieve those thick crust edges.
-Giving the pancakes crispy edges gives the pancakes crunch as well as softness.
+- Meanwhile, turn on the stove to medium heat.
+I would use a cast iron pan.
+I find that using a cast iron pan helps to achieve those thick crust edges.
+Giving the pancakes crispy edges gives the pancakes a crunch as well as softness.

-Flip the pancakes ones the top contains air bubbles on the top and the bottom ha brown.
+- Flip the pancakes once the top surface has air bubbles and the bottom has browned.
 Flip and cook for another 30 seconds or so.
 Repeat until all the batter is gone.

 - In a small saucepan, add the maple syrup, cinnamon, and dairy-free butter and cook on low heat until the butter has melted.
 Pour in a heat-safe serving container.